diazid/sales-predictions/README.md

 ## Recommendations

-To continue with this theme, I recommend
+To continue with this theme, I recommend:

 * To build models based on Random Forrest, Support Vector Machines and XGBoost to find better performance in predicting target values.
 * To do feature engineering, because we have the `Item_Identifier` and it would be interesting to see what each part of the ID means.